 (Photo by Robyn Beck/AFP via Getty Images)

-Martin and Condal serve as co-creators of the series, while Emmy-winning director Sapochnik and Condal will be showrunners and executive producers.
+Martin and Ryan Condal (Colony, Hercules) serve as co-creators of the series, while Emmy-winning director Miguel Sapochnik (Game of Thrones) and Condal are showrunners and executive producers.
 Martin, Vince Gerardis, Sara Lee Hess, and Ron Schmidt are also executive producers.
-Sapochnik will direct the pilot and additional episodes of the series, which Condal will write.
+Sapochnik directed the pilot and additional episodes of the series, which Condal will write.

 Sapochnik won the 2016 Primetime Emmy award for Outstanding Directing for a Drama Series for Game of Thrones episode “Battle of the Bastards” and shared the 2019 Outstanding Drama Series Emmy award with Martin, Gerardis, series creators David Benioff and D.B.
 Weiss, and other producers on the final season.